Aspen-Discovery/developer-handbook/developer-guidelines.md

 ## Guidelines availability
 Canonical version of the Aspen Community developer guidelines should be stored in a file named developer-guidelines.md in a repository dedicated to storing community guidelines.
 Content of the guidelines may be mirrored to [https://dev.aspendiscovery.org/](https://dev.aspendiscovery.org/)

+The canonical version of this document will always be available at https://github.com/Aspen-Discovery/developer-handbook/blob/main/developer-guidelines.md

 ## Committing Code

 ### General Rules